ryan-mahoney/Framework/docs/separation/index.rst

 	        type: "Form"

-In the configation file above,  is a YAML file that Separation would read to know:
+In the configuration file above,  is a YAML file that Separation would read to know:

  * which other Separation files to import (header, footers, etc.)
  * any JS files it will compile